 Asthma UK is currently funding some fantastic projects which are having real impact and keeping people with asthma out of hospital.
 You can donate to help fund this work here.

 We're working in asthma hotspots across the UK, such as Ealing in West London.
-In a joint project with NHS Ealing, asthma nurse specialist Debbie Waddell (left) was tasked with working across local communities to reduce the impact of asthma on children's lives.
+In a joint project with NHS Ealing, asthma nurse specialist Debbie Waddell (right) was tasked with working across local communities to reduce the impact of asthma on children's lives.

 Before the project began, hospital admissions for children in Ealing were the highest in London and the tenth highest in England.
 Since coming on board in 2009, Debbie has made excellent progress.
 She has ensured 2,500 schools and early year's staff have received asthma training and has worked closely with GP practices to run clinics targeting children who have been admitted to hospital in the past, which has helped to reduce admissions.
 NHS Ealing anticipates that average savings of around £50,000 on admissions per year will be achieved by the project.